cvetomir-todorov/CecoChat/docs/design-main-problems.md

 # Main problems

-* Concurrent connections limit
+* Back of the envelope calculations
 * Exchange messages between different messaging servers
-* Persist messages and reactions as chat history
-* Update user chats from messages
+* Message IDs
 * Reliable messaging and consistency
-* Message IDs

-# Concurrent connections limit
+# Back of the envelope calculations

+The [back-of-the-envelope](design-back-of-the-envelope.md) file contains the detailed calculations.
+They are based on the [concurrent connections limit](design-connection-limit.md) showing that a messaging server is limited to **64 k connections**.
+The calculation tells us that **1.6 k messaging servers** are needed in order to support **100 mln active users**.
+We would consider **256 bytes message size**.

+## Daily 24 hour usage

+Calculating the daily usage with **640 mln users** spread throughout the day each of which sends **128 messages per day** gives us **950 000 messages/s for the cell** and **232 MB/s for the cell** with **0.15 MB/s per messaging server**.

+## Peak 1 hour usage

+Calculating a peak usage for **1 hour** daily where **80%** of the maximum users - **80 mln active users** send **50%** of their daily messages - **64 messages** we get **1 423 000 messages/s for the cell** and **348 MB/s for the cell** with **0.22 MB/s per messaging server**.

+## Conclusion

-As seen in the [concurrent connection benchmark](intro-main.md#Concurrent-connections-benchmark) and [back of the envelope calculations](intro-main.md#Back-of-the-envelope-calculations) the system is limited by how many concurrent connections a messaging server can handle.
+These numbers do not take into account the security and transport data overhead.
+Additionally, this traffic would be multiplied.
+For example sending a message would require that data to be passed between different layers, possibly to multiple recipients.
+Numbers are not small when we look at the system as a whole.
+But for a single messaging server the throughput is tiny.
+The system is limited by how many concurrent connections a messaging server can handle.
 That means we would need a lot of messaging servers and linearly scalable technologies and we need to support a high level of concurrency.
 The usage of Kafka, Cassandra and the .NET async programming model make a good start.

 # Exchange messages between different messaging servers